anakin-1181/GameSheet/README.md

 # GameSheet

-A retro Game Boy-styled web interface that displays leaderboard, room information, and timing data from a Google Sheets backend.
+A retro Game-Boy styled web interface that displays data from a Google Sheets backend.

 ## Features